MicrosoftDocs/connected-spaces/articles/mobile-app-overview.md

 # Overview of the Dynamics 365 Connected Store mobile app

-You can use the Microsoft Dynamics 365 Connected Store mobile app on your Android phone or iPhone to create a store, pair a gateway, and add cameras and camera skill zones.
-After installing Azure Stack Edge, you must use the mobile app to create a store and pair a gateway before you can add cameras and camera skill zones.
+After [installing Azure Stack Edge](ase.install.md) for use with Microsoft Dynamics 365 Connected Store, you must use the Dynamics 365 Connected Store mobile app to create a store and pair a gateway.
+After you finish pairing a gateway, you can use the mobile app to add cameras and camera skill zones to your store.

 What do you want to do?